heshengbang/electron-jquery-demo/README.md

 # electron-jquery-demo

-This project is a simple demo for electron.
+This project is a simple demo for electron, jquery/angular contained in this application.

 About 2016, I began to learn SeaJs/JQuery, I found some interesting things in this [repository](https://github.com/seajs/examples).
 Recently, I begin to learn electron, So I transformed it to electron-project, so that I can package it to .exe and run it on windows desktop.